-I don't consider it as a restriction that real-time control of all parameters can only be done in Single Mode (I still remember this "separation" from the Yamaha TG and SY series).
+That Real-time control of all parameters is possible only in Single Mode, I do not see as a restriction (I remember this separation from the Yamaha TG and SY series).
 You don't want to do something like this 8 times at the same time.
-It would be a clear overload (intellectually and musically) and would leave little room for something like playfulness.
-The Performance Set, however, offers its own advantages and sufficient modulation possibilities, since all control addresses are available in 8-fold, since each sound has its own MIDI channel in the Performance Setup.
-The two modes do not get in each other's way, but complement each other perfectly.
+It would be a clear overload (intellectually and musically) and would leave little room for something like joy of playing.
+However, the Perform Set offers its own advantages and sufficient modulation possibilities, since all control addresses are available eightfold, because each sound in the Perform Setup can have its own MIDI channel.
+Therefore, the two modes do not get in each other's way, but complement each other perfectly.
+It's a pity that the microtuning can't be used for the single sounds (in Play.mode), but only for the 24 programs in Perform mode.

 12 bit

-Actually "more" usually stands for improvements.
-With the FM synthesis, however, 12bit is often preferred.
-By the time the subsequent Yamaha TG77 and SY77 synths came out with 16 bit, some aspects had been significantly improved, but the FM suddenly seemed to be very restrained.
-This was not pleasing for everyone, especially a part of the "FM purist faction" mourned the more brute directness of the 12bit resolution.
+Normally "more" stands for improvements.
+However, with the FM synthesis 12bit is often preferred.
+When the later Yamaha synths TG77 and SY77 were introduced with 16 bit, although several aspects had been significantly expanded, the FM suddenly seemed to be very tamed.
+This was not welcomed by everyone - especially a part of the "FM purist faction" mourned the more brutal immediacy of the 12bit resolution.

-The TX81Z indeed shares the same algorithms as DX21/27/100 (4 operators), but is nevertheless quite different.
-Thanks to the LSI tone generator used, it has a significantly improved "high quality" sound and the really annoying noise, which I still remember all too well from the TX816, has finally been "defeated".
-The figure shows the 8 algorithms.
-They represent the interconnection of the four operators (oscillators).sample-image In my opinion, this is an ideal FM package.
+The TX81Z shares the same algorithms as DX21/27/100 (4 Operators), but it is nevertheless quite different.
+It has a significantly improved "high quality" sound due to the LSI Tone Generator it uses and the truly annoying noise, which I remember all too well particularly from the TX816, has finally been "defeated".
+The 8 Algorithms are shown in the illustration.
+They represent the interconnection of the four Operators.sample-image In my opinion, a truly viable FM package.

 Partialtones of the 8 Waves